We earn a commission for products purchased through some links in this article.

 Christmas is a time when all of our hearts are warmed with thoughts of presents, decorations, great food and happy times.

-But, although they are all wonderful things, it’s important to teach our kids that Christmas isn’t just about ripping that wrapping paper open on Christmas morning but about being kind to others.
+But while these are all wonderful things, it’s important to teach our kids that Christmas isn’t just about ripping that wrapping paper open on Christmas morning, but about being kind to others.
+And investing a little time or money in giving some charitable Christmas gifts is a great way to underline the true meaning of Christmas.

-This is a great time of the year to introduce some sweet Christmas traditions that involve giving to those less fortunate than yourselves, or helping charities and making it a fun part of the build up to Christmas.
+We all lead busy lives, but a pocketful of spare change or a few hours of our time can make such a big difference.
+This is a great time of year to introduce some sweet Christmas traditions that involve giving to those less fortunate than yourselves or helping charities, all while making it a fun part of the build up to Christmas.

 Spare change Christmas jar

-Throughout the year encourage everyone in the household to chuck their spare change in the ‘Christmas Jar’ and let it build up.
-There’s no pressure to be contributing notes, but when you get some extra change from buying your Sunday paper or have some coin rattling in your pockets – pop them in the jar.
+Throughout the year, encourage everyone in the household to chuck their spare change in the ‘Christmas Jar’ and let it build up.
+There’s no pressure to be contributing notes, but when you get some extra change from buying your Sunday paper or have some coins rattling in your pockets – pop them in the jar.
 At the end of the year, take a vote on which charity or cause you would like to donate to and go as a family to make your contribution.
-This is a a lovely tradition as it reminds you all to think about giving all year round and is super easy to do.
+This is a a lovely tradition as it will remind you all to think about giving all year round and is super easy to do.

 Make lunches for homeless people